shaniklein/Restaurant-Management-System-C-/README.md

 customers to an open table, but it’s possible to move customers from one table to another.
 A bill of a table is the total price of all dishes ordered for that table

+### How to run
+You can find examples to configuration files to the restaurant and input output examples in [Input Output samples](https://github.com/shaniklein/SPL191-assignment1/tree/main/input%20output%20samples)